|

 Looking North.

-Makes things much faster, pity I’m not in a hurry.
+It makes things much faster, It’s a pity I’m not in a hurry.

 This is still a fantastic ride through some magnificent countryside, there are many more awesome trails in the area, but you might want to take a friend along on some of them, as there very difficult.